 While we do not have the resources to conduct a statewide local race program in all local races (city and county) across Oregon, we do issue “green lights” to qualifying candidates in many Portland metro-area and other local races.

 Your contribution to the Basic Rights Equality PAC goes directly to electing fair-minded candidates who support equality.
 The Basic Rights Equality PAC has a proven track record of making a significant difference in statewide and legislative races.

 Your donation to the Equality PAC is eligible for the Oregon Political Tax Credit of up to $50 per person or $100 per couple filing jointly.
-Your donation will be credited directly to your state taxes this year – thereby reducing your taxes or increasing your refund by the same amount you contribute.
+Your donation may be credited directly to your state taxes.